German coleslaw with crème fraiche and lots of chives, this is a typical recipe for a German cabbage salad.

 How to serve German coleslaw?

-- I've always loved eating any kind of cabbage salad with only boiled or roast potatoes.
-It is such a great combination, I don't really need any meat anymore.
+I've always loved eating cabbage salad with only boiled or roast potato wedges.
+It is such a great combination; I don't really need any meat.

-- It is a great potluck salad as it can be made in advance, it can be easily transported and it goes well with just about anything.
+It's a perfect potluck salad because it can be made in advance, easily transported, and goes well with just about anything.

 Ingredients